LunaSare/spring2023-data-science/lectures/lecture_data_tables.md

 ## Day 2: Pipes
 <!-- Lecture modified from https://github.com/datacarpentry/semester-biology/blob/main/materials/combining-data-manip.md -->

+#### Setup your RStudio project

+- Create a new Rmd file and save it in the "documents" folder with the name "wrangling-pipes.Rmd".

 ### The usual analysis workflow: intermediate variables and nesting functions

 * We usually use intermediate variables when writing code